 Find out more about:

-iABS Labour Force Survey, Department of Employment, Skills, Small and Family Business projections to 2023.
+iABS Labour Force Survey, Department of Education, Skills and Employment projections to 2023.

 iiAustralian Bureau of Statistics, Participation, Job Search and Mobility, Australia, February 2016 (cat. no. 6226.0).